 For your team members, these comments will appear everywhere comments normally appear, and will always be marked as such.
 This means on the review page, in the to-do list, in Focus mode, in email notifications, in the Wipster Review Panel and on mobile.

 You can make team-only replies to public comments, but you can't make public replies to team-only comments.
 We go into more detail on the intricacies of this in this article.

 Who can see them

-Inversely, anyone who is only invited to a video as a reviewer will not be able to see Team Only comments.
-When these people are present on a review they a separated from team members by a line on the right side of the video.
+Inversely, anyone who is only invited to a video or image as a reviewer will not be able to see Team Only comments.
+When these people are present on a review they a separated from team members by a line on the right side of the review page.